francescomazzini/JavaSingletonPattern/README.md

 The term "Singleton" comes from mathematics and means: a set with only an object.

 Before we introduce you the Singleton pattern, you should know that this pattern has a very bad reputation among programmers, in a sense that is considered an anti-Pattern because it is frequently used in scenarios where it is not beneficial, causing unnecessary restrictions in situations where it is not actually required.
-With the present, we would like to show the common situations where a singleton is or not needed, providing some example on how to implement it, so that you may consider it to adopt it in your project.
+With the present, we would like to show you the common situations where a singleton is or not needed, providing some example on how to implement it.

 # Which problem aims to resolve?
 So what Singleton pattern does is to make a class having a single instance, managed by the class itself and easily accessed by all the other classes.

-# Why did we chose this pattern?
-During the development of our project we got into a situation where it might be useful to adopt a singleton.
-In our project there is a Balance, which is the primary resource of the game, that has many dependent classes and is shared between multiple threads.
-Furthermore, this class must have only an instance for the whole project.

 # When Singleton Pattern is needed
 Before showing the singleton, we would like to show the common problems that this pattern aims to resolve.